KITcii/smart-contract-dev-support/patterns/Architectural Patterns/README.md

 # Introduction

-Architectural patterns describe “[…] a fundamental structural organization or scheme for software systems and provide a set of predefined subsystems, specify their respon-sibilities, and include rules and guidelines for organizing the re-lationships between them” [1, p.
+Architectural patterns describe “[…] a fundamental structural organization or scheme for software systems and provide a set of predefined subsystems, specify their responsibilities, and include rules and guidelines for organizing the re-lationships between them” [1, p.
 12].

 ## Overview of Architectural Patterns